Baron-von-Riedesel/Jemm/Readme.txt

  JemmEx most likely is the better choice because it will need less DOS memory than an external XMM + Jemm386.

- Currently there's a third variant supplied, JemmExL.
-It's a stripped down version of JemmEx, missing the enhanced XMS capabilities added to JemmEx in v5.80.
-Since the same effect can be achieved by setting MAXSEXT=0 (see below), JemmExL will be removed in future releases.

  2. Jemm's Features